avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 }
 ```

-To make things concrete, let's now examine this traversal at various points in development.&#x20;
+To make things concrete, let's trace this algorithm at varipus states of our files.

 #### Case 1: None of the Targets Exist